renosuprastiyo/pobi-powerbi-userinterface/README.md

 3. cd backend
 4. rename .env.example to .env and adjust it's content using your settings
 5. npm start

-Now it should run and you can login using username adminpobi and password admin
+6. login with username adminpobi adn password admin
+7. upload your first dashboard to powerbi report server
+8. assign dashboard to your profile/group in manage dashboard page
+9. create row level security rule for your profile/group
+10. ready to view your dashboard

 Cheers!!